What Are Inference Engines in Artificial Intelligence?

 A backward chaining example in AI can be demonstrated through a reverse process, however, the inference engine should be aided by an interface for a human.

-- Match rules is a process when all the rules are found and triggered by the contents of a knowledge base.
+- Match rules are a process in which all the rules are found and triggered by the contents of a knowledge base.

-- Select rules is an action discerning the order of the rules that should be applied.
+- The select rule is an action discerning the order of the rules that should be applied.

 - Execute rules is applying rules to the knowledge ере exists with the help of either forward or backward chaining.